 I don’t understand the drive necessary to push such an anti-masculine message.
 I mean, masculinity within men is mostly innate, a complete fruit can still possess remnants of manhood that exist on an instinctual level.
 Now of course, these fellows define masculinity differently and distinguish between the status quo masculinity and “conscious” masculinity.
 Nowhere do they define what the hell they mean by this exactly, but I guess that ought to be expected.
 To them, ‘conscious’ masculinity is probably masculinity accepted by feminists, which is the antithesis of the pursuit in the first place!

 This desire to maintain a state where you offend no group and no person infects all facets of society now.
 Although this is just one video of some crazy group, I think this is political correctness evolving.
 As of now, we are aware of PC and the ridiculousness it exhibits at times, however, it is still commonplace in both the media and society for people to respond to arguments with “that’s offensive” or “I”m offended” or “that’s racist” or “that’s sexist”, as a counter-argument.
 What if the next wave of political correctness is an even more ridiculous revision of social histories; are the new wave of feminists going to say they were mathematical geniuses and Amazonian warrior women before male patriarchal oppression begun?

-bragantim asked: Why did you stoled my design which I didn't make but why.
+bragantim said: Why did you stoled my design which I didn't make but why.

 Because you stole my land from my people.